 Distance: Various | Time: Allow 1-3 hours

 It is oft said Edinburgh’s very own extinct volcano derives its name from Arthurian legend.
 Described by Robert Louis Stevenson as, "a hill for magnitude, a mountain in virtue of its bold design", there is a mystical feel to the place – and no visit to Edinburgh is complete without a walk up its rocky paths.
 From certain angles, Arthur’s Seat can look like a resting lion in the heart of Edinburgh but for visitors, it is easy to tame.
 Enhance your enjoyment of your hike by reading James Hogg’s 1824 classic gothic horror The Private Memoirs and Confessions of a Justified Sinner, in which two feuding brothers see things in a fog at the top of the hill.
 Arthur’s Seat also features in David Nicholl’s bestseller One Day, Jules Verne’s The Underground City, and many Rebus novels from Ian Rankin.

-(this will open in a new window)Find out more about Arthur's Seat
+Find out more about Arthur's Seat

 Burns Trail, Alloway (circular)